jagprog5/choose/readme.md

 2. If it hasn't yet been seen, add it to the output.
 3. Sort the output.

 A bonus of this implementation is that uniqueness and sorting can use different comparison types.
 For example, choose can apply uniqueness numerically, but sorting lexicographically.
-Wheras sort needs to use the same comparison for both.
+Whereas sort needs to use the same comparison for both.

 A drawback is that it can use more memory, since a separate data structure is maintained to determine if new elements are unique.
-But, there's a degree of control since uniqueness related args are provided, and since piping like so is still an option: `choose -s | uniq`
+But, there's a degree of control since uniqueness related args are provided. choose can also revert back to the way sort does things by doing `choose -s --uniq`.

 ## Flushing